-12-month yield A measure of the Fund's income distributions as a percentage of the Fund's net asset value (NAV).
-This is calculated by summing the income distributions over a rolling 12-month period, then dividing by the sum of the NAV at the end of the period and any capital gains distributed over the same period.
-Annualised performance The average amount of money (total return) earned by an investment each year over a given time period.
+A measure of the Fund's income distributions as a percentage of the Fund's net asset value (NAV).
+This is calculated by summing the income distributions over a rolling 12-month period, then dividing by the sum of the NAV at the end of the period and any capital gain: distributed over the same period.
+The average amount of money (total return) earned by an investment each year over a given time period.
 For periods longer than one year, total returns are expressed as compounded average returns on a yearly basis.
-Cumulative performance graph This illustrates how an initial investment of R100 or N\$100 (for example) placed into the Fund would change over time, taking ongoing fees into account, with all distributions reinvested.
-Income distribution The dividend income and/or interest income that is generated by the underlying Fund investments and that is periodically declared and distributed to investors in the Fund after all annual service fees.
-Maximum drawdown The largest drop in the Fund's cumulative total return from peak to trough over any period.
-Monthly volatility (annualised) Also known as standard deviation.
+This illustrates how an initial investment of R100 or N\$100 (for example) placed into the Fund would change over time, taking ongoing fees into account, with all distributions reinvested.
+The dividend income and/or interest income that is generated by the underlying Fund investments and that is periodically declared and distributed to investors in the Fund after all annual service fees.
+The largest drop in the Fund's cumulative total return from peak to trough over any period.
+Also known as standard deviation.
 This measures the amount of variation or difference in the monthly returns on an investment.
 The larger the annualised monthly volatility, the more the monthly returns are likely to vary from the average monthly return (i.e. the more volatile the investment).
-Total Expense Ratio (TER) This shows the charges, levies and fees relating to the management of the portfolio and is expressed as a percentage of the average net asset value of the portfolio, calculated for the year to the end of the most recent completed quarter.
+This shows the charges, levies and fees relating to the management of the portfolio and is expressed as a percentage of the average net asset value of the portfolio, calculated for the year to the end of the most recent completed quarter.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The current TER cannot be regarded as an indication of future TERs.
-Transaction Costs (TC) The percentage of the value of the Fund incurred as costs relating to the buying and selling of the Fund's underlying assets.
+The percentage of the value of the Fund incurred as costs relating to the buying and selling of the Fund's underlying assets.
 Transaction costs are a necessary cost in administering the Fund and impacts Fund returns.
 It should not be considered in isolation as returns may be impacted by many other factors over time including market returns, the type of Fund, investment decisions of the investment manager and the TER.
-Total Investment Charges (TIC) The percentage of the value of the Fund incurred as costs, relating to the investment of the Fund.
+The percentage of the value of the Fund incurred as costs, relating to the investment of the Fund.
 As fund returns are reported after deducting all fees and expenses, these costs (the TER, TC & TIC) should not be deducted from the fund returns.
-Unit Classes M&G's funds are offered in different unit classes to allow different types of investors (individuals and institutions) to invest in the same fund.
+M&G's funds are offered in different unit classes to allow different types of investors (individuals and institutions) to invest in the same fund.
 Different investment minimums and fees apply to different unit classes.
-A Class: for individuals only.
+A class: for individuals only.
 B & D Class: retirement funds and other large institutional investors only.
 X Class: the special fee class that was made available to investors that were invested in the Dividend Income Feeder Fund.
-T Class: for Discretionary Fund Managers.
+T Class: for investors in tax-free unit trusts.